Table of Contents

 - Humble Objects - Designing Code You Don’t Hate Testing - A pattern to help test code that’s difficult to test

-- Test Layers: From Unit to System - Building Confidence with the Right Tests at the Right Level - There’s more to testing than Unit Tests.
+- Test Layers: From Unit to System - Building Confidence with the Right Tests at the Right Level - There’s more to testing than Unit Tests

-- Consumer-Driven Contract Testing - Giving the consumer exactly what they asked for - When the Consumer supplies the Test Specifications to its Provider.
+- Consumer-Driven Contract Testing - Giving the consumer exactly what they asked for - When the Consumer supplies the Test Specifications to its Provider

-See: Automated Testing AI Agent
+See: Automated Testing Interactive AI Notebook

 Large Language Models and Generative AI